 Indian Rock Tree Farm

 *DIRECTIONS: Take Highway 50 east to Camino exit, right on Carson Road, left on Larsen Drive.
-1 mile, then left on North Canyon Road.
-At that point it is 1.6 miles to Indian Rock Tree Farm
+One mile, then left on North Canyon Road.
+At that point it is 1.6 miles to Indian Rock Tree Farm.

 *TREE OPTIONS: Douglas Fir, White Fir, Silvertip, Incense Cedar, Spruce, and Exotic True Firs

-*NOTES: Dogs on leashes welcome, trees over 10 feet available, wreathes and garlands for sale, picnic area, free candy canes, maps and brochures available to callers, free garland/boughs, freshly cut trees of other species available, Christmas gift shop, school tours available by reservation, apple cider/refreshments
+*NOTES: Dogs on leashes welcome, trees over 10 ft. available, wreaths and garlands for sale, picnic area, free candy canes, maps and brochures available to callers, free garland/boughs, freshly cut trees of other species available, Christmas gift shop, school tours available by reservation, apple cider/refreshments